Why All That Fuzz? 5 Advantages Of Microlearning

 Unlike old versions of eLearning courses that used to be full of text and exercises, modern courses need to be enriched with appealing media that lead to better retention of knowledge.
 Being a modern learning approach, microlearning uses all kinds of media to support the learning process.
 Think of videos for example.
 GenZ loves watching them but keep in mind that most of GenZ deny watching extremely long videos and stick to shorter ones.
 Besides, the content has to be as rich in terms of interactivity.
 Increased interactivity will lead to higher learner immersion and will ultimately cultivate into him or her a sense of ownership of the content.

 Since those huge texts are not the case, it is more probable that the rich media and the content that these media represent is more likely to match the individual needs of every student (Pandey, 2016).
 After all the course is meant to help the learner and offer one certain skill.
 The tutor’s role is to provide assistance and guide the student who shouldn’t be bombarded with information.

 Another benefit of effective microlearning is that it enables a person to quickly close a small knowledge gap.
 This way, the learner needs are taken into consideration since one can really fast locate the exact type of information required precisely at the moment of demand (Malamed, 2015).

-Since the information is "chopped" into small bits, it is easier for the course designer to take those bits and insert them into new courses without having to put the initial development effort.
+Since the information is "chopped" into small bits, it is easier for the course designer to take those bits and insert them into new courses without having to put the initial development effort all over again.
 This eventually will lead to reduced budget costs since the content has already been created in a previous stage.